zhiyingfang2022/llm-d/README.md

 Key features of `llm-d` include:

 - **vLLM-Optimized Inference Scheduler:** `llm-d` builds on IGW's pattern for customizable “smart” load-balancing via the Endpoint Picker Protocol (EPP) to define vLLM-optimized scheduling.
 Leveraging operational telemetry exposed by vLLM, Scheduler implements filtering and scoring algorithms necessary to make decisions with P/D-, KV-cache-, SLA-, and load-awareness.
-Advanced teams can implement their own scorers and filterers to further customize for their use cases, while benefiting from othr features in IGW, like flow control and latency-aware balancing.
+Advanced teams can implement their own scorers and filters to further customize for their use cases, while benefiting from other features in IGW, like flow control and latency-aware balancing.
 [For more details, see our Northstar design](https://docs.google.com/document/d/1kE1LY8OVjiOgKVD9-9Po96HODbTIbgHp4qgvw06BCOc/edit?tab=t.0#heading=h.4rgkvvo5gnle)

 - **Disaggregated Serving with vLLM:** `llm-d` leverages vLLM’s recently enabled support for disaggregated serving via a pluggable KV Connector API to run prefill and decode on independent instances, using high-performance transport libraries like NVIDIA’s NIXL.
-In `llm-d`, we plan to support latency-optimized implementation using fast interconnects (IB, RDMA, ICI) and throughput optimized implementation using data-center netwokring.
+In `llm-d`, we plan to support latency-optimized implementation using fast interconnects (IB, RDMA, ICI) and throughput-optimized implementation using data-center networking.
 [For more details, see our Northstar design](https://docs.google.com/document/d/1FNN5snmipaTxEA1FGEeSH7Z_kEqskouKD1XYhVyTHr8/edit?tab=t.0)

 - **Disaggregated Prefix Caching with vLLM:** `llm-d` uses the same vLLM KV connector API used in disaggregated serving to provide a pluggable cache for previous calculations, including offloading KVs to host, remote storage, and systems like LMCache.
-In llm-d, we plan to support two KV caching schemes. *Independent* (north-soutch) caching with basic offloading to host memory and disk, providing a zero operational cost mechanism that utilizes all system resources. *Shared* (east-west) caching with KV transfer between instances and shared storage with global indexing, providing potential for higher performance at the cost of a more operationally complex system.
+In llm-d, we plan to support two KV caching schemes. *Independent* (north-south) caching with basic offloading to host memory and disk, providing a zero operational cost mechanism that utilizes all system resources. *Shared* (east-west) caching with KV transfer between instances and shared storage with global indexing, providing potential for higher performance at the cost of a more operationally complex system.
 [For more details, see our Northstar design](https://docs.google.com/document/d/1inTneLEZTv3rDEBB9KLOB9K6oMq8c3jkogARJqdt_58/edit?tab=t.0)

-- **Variant Autoscaling over Hardware, Workload, and Traffic** (🚧): We plan to implement a traffic- and hardware-aware autoscaler that (a) measures the capacity of each model server instance, (b) derive a load function that takes into account different request shapes and QoS, and (c) asseses recent traffic mix (QPS, QoS, and shapes)
+- **Variant Autoscaling over Hardware, Workload, and Traffic** (🚧): We plan to implement a traffic- and hardware-aware autoscaler that (a) measures the capacity of each model server instance, (b) derive a load function that takes into account different request shapes and QoS, and (c) assesses recent traffic mix (QPS, QoS, and shapes)
 Using the recent traffic mix to calculate the optimal mix of instances to handle prefill, decode, and latency-tolerant requests, enabling use of HPA for SLO-level efficiency.
 [For more details, see our Northstar design](https://docs.google.com/document/d/1inTneLEZTv3rDEBB9KLOB9K6oMq8c3jkogARJqdt_58/edit?tab=t.0)